marcelpatrick/3rdPersonShooter/README.md

 Create a new BluePrint based on this projectile c++ class.
 Open it and select the projectile static mesh for this BP.

-## 3: Actions: Set User Input and Game Controllers
+## 3: User Input and Game Controllers

 ### 3.1: Create an axis mapping for movement and an action mapping for firing
 Unreal > Edit > Project Settings > Input > Bindings > Axis Mapping / Action Mapping